Skip to Content

 Packing Tips That Help If You Have Delayed or Lost Luggage

 Be sure to pack some underseat luggage (your personal item) with essentials.
-Medications, retainers, necessary paperwork, contact lenses, and eyeglasses should all be in your personal items so there is no concern for losing them.
+Medications, retainers, necessary paperwork, contact lenses, and eyeglasses should all be in your personal items, so there is no concern for losing them.

 Because we were going to be gone for so long, we had to check bags.
 We packed two large rolling carry-on bags in addition to two checked bags.
 Our carry-on bags were filled with clothes and other personal items for each of us, so we had clothes for a few days even though our larger checked suitcases didn’t arrive.